yjunechoe/jlme/README.md

 #>                                                                 1 column omitted
 ```

-Note that `DataFrame.DataFrame` objects such as the one above can be
+Note that Julia `DataFrame` objects such as the one above can be
 collected into an R data frame using `as.data.frame()`.
 This lets you,
-for example, apply p-value corrections using R’s `p.adjust()`, though
+for example, apply p-value corrections using the familiar `p.adjust()`
-the [option to do
+function in R, though the [option to do
 that](https://beacon-biosignals.github.io/Effects.jl/dev/emmeans/#Multiple-Comparisons-Correction)
 exists in Julia as well.